topxeq/charlang/README.md

 C:\Users\Administrator>
 ```

-You can browse to `http://topget.org/dc/c/charlang/example/basic.char` to view the source code in an online text editor as well.
+You can browse to `http://topget.org/dc/c/charlang/example/basic.char` to view the source code in an online text editor.

+Using command-line switch '-viewPage' with '-example' will show the online code page in system-default browser as well.

 ### Quick tour